firearc7/interview-assist/documents/design.md

 ## 6. Security Design

 ### 6.1 Authentication and Authorization
-- JWT-based authentication
+- Current: User authentication is handled via username/password, validated against the SQLite database (`users` table) by `database.py`.
+User session is managed by Streamlit's session state.
-- Access control based on user role (admin vs. job_seeker)
+- No explicit role-based authorization (admin vs. job_seeker) is implemented beyond user login.
-- OAuth integration for social login
+- Target: JWT-based authentication for microservices.
-- Password hashing using bcrypt
-- Token refresh mechanism
-- Session timeout and invalidation

 ### 6.2 Data Protection
 - HTTPS for all communications